R. LOUIS BOFFERDING FINE & DECORATIVE ART 232 EAST 59TH STREET NYC 10021 TELEPHONE 212.744.6725 / LOUIS.BOFFERDING@VERIZON.NET

 Italian, circa 1800.
 Gilt & painted wood, caned, with cushions.
 H: 34 ½“ back; seat 19“ including cushion; W: “25 ½”.
 Provenance: Mr. & Mrs. Richard Norton, Lake Forest. $15,000

-Low, deep, and wide, this pair of armchairs is exceptionally comfortable, just as the dramatic contrast of gold and black is undeniably chic.
-What’s most distinctive about them, however, from a design point of view, is the spiral fluting of the legs and arm supports.
+Low, deep, and wide, this pair of armchairs is exceptionally comfortable — and the striking gold-and-black colour scheme is undeniably chic.
+What’s most distinctive about them from a design point of view, however, is the spiral fluting of the legs and arm supports.
 Spiral fluting is found in the chair legs of Sulpice Brizzard, the great 18th-century French menusier, but he was never so audacious as to carry it up through the arm supports.
-This, and the color scheme, make our armchairs Italian.
-To accentuate their quirky elegance, we had silk-satin cushions made with big bow tiebacks — a couture detail inspired by Christian Dior ball gowns.
+This off-beat detail, and the dramatic color scheme, point to Italian origins.
+To accentuate the chairs’ quirky elegance, we upholstered the cushions in silk-satin, with over-scaled bow tiebacks — a couture detail inspired by the ball gowns of Roman couturier Roberto Capucci.

 A SET OF 29 GOLDEN PLATES FROM THE 1970S

 Set of 17 dinner and 12 salad plates, circa 1970.
 Gilt glass, back-painted in black, and stamped “HHD / PAT.
 PEND.
 33”.
 Dia: 10 ¾” and 6 ½”. $4,500